What you're about to read

 What is a hosting plan?

 In order for your website to be visible to the world, it needs to be hosted on a server somewhere.
 The server is basically a big computer, but it’s configured especially to deliver web files.
 It means that when someone types in your domain name, wanting to visit your site, the hosting provider, serves up the correct web files associated with that domain name.
-(If you haven’t registered your domain name yet, you can go through the steps on our previous post)
+(If you haven’t registered your domain name yet, you can go through the steps on my previous post)

 While we all see the value of producing fantastic content on our websites, sometimes the business of where we choose our website to live (ie our hosting company), is rather overlooked.

 Reliable web hosting is a crucial part of building a robust website which is available 24/7.